Oregon Public Library’s $12.5M Transformation

 The Opportunity

-The result was a new 31,000-square-foot library designed to serve as a welcoming, light-filled community hub—connected to both downtown and the surrounding natural landscape.
+The solution was a new 31,000-square-foot library designed to serve as a welcoming, light-filled community hub - connected to both downtown and the surrounding natural landscape.

 Our Approach